Default Authentication Screens

 Every new Adalo app comes with four built-in authentication screens that manage how users sign up, log in, and enter your app.
 These screens are pre-wired to the Users collection and control the app's entry flow out of the box β no setup required.

-The four default screens are:
+The four default screens are named:

 Welcome β Shown to users who are not logged in.